Sharm-Dev/-My-Cloud-Module-Week-0-Challenge/StepsTaken.md

 5. Then entered the contents from - https://fly.io/docs/app-guides/continuous-deployment-with-github-actions/ from step 8
 6. Then pushed and prayed for the magic to happen!!!!!!!

+### Had some trouble with my app

+### In fly.io on the hostname when clicked had a HTTP ERROR 403 page

+1. In my app I decided to make my fly.io again so I ran and went through a new stepup, over writing my app and fly.io file
+- flyctl launch